melfa/tomorrow/README.md

 Web page just show how many days counts from born date.
-Usage: <yourdomain>/tomorrow/1990-01-25
+See in action: http://elfimov.com/tomorrow/1990-01-25

 Named «tomorrow» because of Edge Of Tomorrow movie.